Province of Tarragona: Geography

 The province of Tarragona is in the northeast of Spain with a coast on the Mediterranean Sea.
 Much of the province is hilly or mountainous and the main feature is the broad valley of the River Ebro and the coastal plain which is backed by the Catalan ranges.
 In general, industrial development is on the coast and inland is predominantly forest and agricultural land.
-The Mediterranean Sea lies to the southeast of the province, the province of Barcelona lies to the northeast, Lérida lies to the north, Zaragoza to the northwest, Teruel to the west and Castellón to the southwest.
+The Mediterranean Sea lies to the southeast of the province, the province of Barcelona lies to the northeast, Lleida lies to the north, Zaragoza to the northwest, Teruel to the west and Castellón to the southwest.
 The climate is Mediterranean with hot, dry summers and warm, wet winters.

 The area of the province is 6500 km2.
 The main crops are cereals, grapes, fruit, olives, hemp, and silk.
 The province has some mineral resources; copper, lead and silver are found and limestone and marble are quarried.
 Quarrying for aggregate has caused groundwater levels to fall and the environment has been adversely affected by the arrival of invasive species such as the zebra mussel in the Riba-roja d'Ebre reservoir on the Ebro, the invasive fish Gambusia in the Ebro delta and chemical contamination in the Flix reservoir beside which is a chemical works and a hydro-electric plant.